The Indigo League (

 Unlike in the games, Pokémon in Route aren't limited to four moves, so go crazy.
 However, like in the games, there are some Pokémon (such as Magikarp) that can't learn any moves through breeding, so be sure to check!

 Still feeling lost?
 There's a much more detailed, step-by-step guide for calculating which moves baby Pokemon will inherit OVER HERE!
+In addition, Kururu has very kindly made a Shared Egg Move finder which people are welcome to use!

 NOTE: If either Pokemon in a breeding pair is a Ditto, the clutch will never have any egg moves.